BenjaminBurton/12-factor-app/README.md

 - Minimize divergence
 - Can scale up

+---

+- I Codebase : You should have one codebase

+- II Dependencies : Explicitly declare and isolate dependencies A 12 factor app never relies on implicit existence of system-wide packages

+- III Config : Store config in the environment

+- IV Backing Services : Backing services to treat Backing services as attached resources

+- V Build, Release, Run : Strictly separate build and run stages

+- VI Processes : To execute the app as one or more stateless processes

+- VII Port Binding : Export services by Port Bindning

+- VIII Concurrency : To scale out by the app process model

+- IX Disposability : Maximize robustness with fast start up and graceful shutdown

+- X Dev/Prod Parity : Keep development, staging and, production as similar as possible

+- XI Logs : Treat logs as event streams

+- XII Admin Processes : Run Admin or management task as one off processes

+---

 ![image](imgs/12A.png)

 Since we have a flask app the first thing we should do is install flask